The Pay and Non-Pay Content of Job Ads: The Information Content of Job Ads

-How predictive are publicly advertised job attributes of the employers' actual pay and non-pay values?
-To assess the predictive power of the pay and non-pay content of job ads, we now estimate the following regression models, with the overall value of employers $V_{g(j)}$ or one of its components (i.e., pay $\psi_{g(j)}$ or non-pay $a_{g(j)}$) as the outcome variable:
+How predictive are advertised job attributes of employer quality?
+To quantify the predictive power of the pay and non-pay content of job ads, we estimate

-In Equation \eqref{eq:reg_attribute_rhs}, $\text{Attribute}_{g(j)}^k$ is the share of ads posted by employers in establishment-cluster $g$ that features job attribute $k$, $X_{g(j)}$ is a set of industry, location and occupation controls that is meant to capture other commonly observed characteristics listed in job ads, and $\varepsilon_{g(j)}^{V}$ is an error term.
-We weight by the number of worker-years in each cluster.
+at the employer-cluster level, where $g(j)$ maps employer $j$ to cluster $g$, $A_{g(j)}^k$ is the share of ads from employers in cluster $g$ featuring attribute $k$, $X_{g(j)}$ is a vector of industry, location, and occupation controls capturing other commonly observed job ad characteristics, and $\varepsilon_{g(j)}^{Q}$ is an error term.
+The regression is weighted by the number of worker-years in each cluster.